 Discuss your larger goals with your future partner when you first meet.
 Talk and conclude whether your partner’s goals are realistic and whether they align with yours.
 Detailed long-term planning is not absolutely crucial but there are certain views which need to be cleared right from the beginning.
 For example, their views on having children, willingness to relocate, preferences of living in a joint family or separate, desired standard of living, etc.

 4. Family Background & Openness

-Arranged marriages in India are generally carried forward after a background check of both the families are done.
-You should be vocal about whether you want to marry outside your caste, whether you are strict about your religion, if there’s any sibling rivalry, sibling remarriage, divorces, and even simple things like what your food habits and vices are—nobody would like to get judged for ordering a mimosa on a date like Nadia was on the show.
+Arranged marriages in India are generally carried forward after a background check of both families is done.
+You should be vocal about whether you want to marry outside your caste, whether you are strict about your religion if there’s any sibling rivalry, sibling remarriage, divorces, and even simple things like what your food habits and vices are—nobody would like to get judged for ordering a mimosa on a date like Nadia was on the show.

 5. Income & Finances

 Financial stability is very important to some people.
 And there’s nothing wrong with that.
 So talk about the preferred income bracket of your spouse, your income bracket (if you’re working), and whether yours would be a single-income household or both of you would work (both before, and after kids).
 Also, discuss views on financial planning like savings, and investments, and be clear about any previous loans or debts.